iee-ihu-gr-course1941/ADISE21_quarto/README.md

 You can test the api by sending requests to `https://users.it.teithe.gr/~it185291/api`

 ## Running locally
-The recommended way to run locally is by using docker.
-The following command mounts your code in a xampp container.
+The recommended way to run locally is using via docker.
+The following command mounts your code in a container running xampp and serves it under the www directory.
 You can find more info on how to use the container [here](https://hub.docker.com/r/tomsik68/xampp/)
 ```
 docker run --name myXampp -p <SSH-PORT>:22 -p <HTTP-PORT>:80 -d -v <PATH-TO-CODE>:/www tomsik68/xampp:8
 ```